-PPP K ey Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Set an overall (i.e. plan-wide) target for the amount of affordable housing to be provided, Reflect an assessment of the likely economic viability of land for housing within the area, taking account of risks to delivery Aim to ensure that provision of affordable housing meets the needs of current and future occupiers Set separate targets for social-rented and intermediate affordable housing where appropriate Specify size and type of affordable housing through consideration of findings in Strategic Housing Market Assessment Set out approach to seeking developer contributions to facilitate the provision of affordable housing Consider allocating and releasing sites solely for affordable housing, including using a Rural Exception Site Policy Develop positive policies to identify and bring into residential use empty housing and buildings in line with local housing and empty homes strategies The national indicative minimum site size threshold is 15 dwellings.
+PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Ensure that the proposed mix of housing on large strategic sites reflects the proportions of households that require market or affordable housing and achieves a mix of households, tenure and price Plan for a full range of market housing, in particular, low-cost market housing Set an overall (i.e. plan-wide) target for the amount of affordable housing to be provided, Reflect an assessment of the likely economic viability of land for housing within the area, taking account of risks to delivery Aim to ensure that provision of affordable housing meets the needs of current and future occupiers Set separate targets for social-rented and intermediate affordable housing where appropriate Specify size and type of affordable housing through consideration of findings in Strategic Housing Market Assessment Set out approach to seeking developer contributions to facilitate the provision of affordable housing Consider allocating and releasing sites solely for affordable housing, including using a Rural Exception Site Policy Develop positive policies to identify and bring into residential use empty housing and buildings in line with local housing and empty homes strategies The national indicative minimum site size threshold is 15 dwellings.
 However set lower minimum thresholds where viable and practicable including in rural areas Working with stakeholders, set out the criteria to be used for identifying broad locations and specific sites Nationally, 60% of new housing should be provided on previously developed land.
-This includes vacant or derelict land / buildings, as well as land that is currently in use but which has potential for re- development LDD should include a local previously developed land target and trajectory Develop strategies for bringing previously developed land into housing use including consideration of a range of incentives or interventions to ensure strategy is achieved Develop housing density policies or a range of densities across the plan area rather than one broad density range 30 dwellings per hectare net is the national indicative minimum, until local density policies are in place Facilitate good design by identifying distinctive features that define the character of a particular area Develop residential parking policies Set out in LDDs policies / strategies for deliveri period from adoption Consider the need for a policy setting a local PDL target and trajectory Consider the need for a housing density policy/range of density Consider the need for a policy on residential parking Consider the inclusion of a map with the broad locations for housing Consider the regard needed for housing market areas Consider the overall need for affordable housing and a target Consider the need to identify specific sites for developments Allocations should be directed towards previously developed land Allocations should reflect the level of housing proposed in the emerging RSS Identify housing sites enabling continuous delivery of sites for 15 years from adoption with specific deliverable sites in the first five years from adoption Consider the need to identify critical strategic sites Consider the need for the proposals map to detail the specific sites allocated Consider the need for a
+This includes vacant or derelict land / buildings, as well as land that is currently in use but which has potential for redevelopment LDD should include a local previously developed land target and trajectory Develop strategies for bringing previously developed land into housing use including consideration of a range of inc period from adoption Consider the need for a policy setting a local PDL target and trajectory Consider the need for a housing density policy/range of density Consider the need for a policy on residential parking Consider the inclusion of a map with the broad locations for housing Consider the regard needed for housing market areas Consider the overall need for affordable housing and a target Consider the need to identify specific sites for developments Allocations should be directed towards previously developed land Allocations should reflect the level of housing proposed in the emerging RSS Identify housing sites enabling continuous delivery of sites for 15 years from adoption with specific deliverable sites in the first five years from adoption Consider the need to identify critical strategic sites Consider the need for the proposals map to detail the specific sites allocated Consider the need for a